HopHubProject/HopHub/README.md

 ## Cleanup task

-The project features a cleanup task that has to be run periodically to remove old events, offers and requests from the database.
+The project features a cleanup task that has to be run periodically to remove old events and offers from the database.
 The task is defined in the `lib/tasks/cleanup.rake` file and can be executed with the following command:

 ```sh